About REAP Marlborough

 "I am originally from Mexico.
 I came to New Zealand in 2016 and worked in early childhood centres in Wellington.
 I hold a Masters degree in fine art and I run art workshops for children."

-Philippa Kelly - Administrator
+Amy Rutland - Administrator

 Jyn Cunningham - Social Media Manager

-Jyn [they/she] joined the REAP Marlborough team in September 2022 to manage our Facebook and Instagram presence.
+Jyn [they/them] joined the REAP Marlborough team in September 2022 to manage our Facebook and Instagram presence.
 Jyn's role has grown since then to include creating and maintaining our new website and supporting the rest of our team with our newsletters.

 Our Board

-Angela Sloan - Board Chair
+- Board Chair

-Jennyth Spence - Board Secretary
+- Board Secretary

-Vicki Templeton - Trustee (and Audit & Risk Committee)
+- Trustee (and Audit & Risk Committee)

-Jodie Schorn - Trustee (and Audit & Risk Committee)
+- Trustee (and Audit & Risk Committee)

 Annual Reports